-These disclosures have been approved by the Board, but have not been subject to external audit although the underlying positions they are based on have been.
+These disclosures have been approved by the Board, but have not been subject to external audit although the underlying positions they are based on have been with the post close audit adjustments not incorporated into these disclosures as they had an immaterial impact on all the key regulatory ratios.
 The Board, having taken into account the size and complexity of the Bank's operations, believe that an unaudited annual disclosure is appropriate.
 The Board further considers that the risk management arrangements of CCBL provide assurance that the risk management systems put in place are adequate with regards to the Bank's risk profile and strategy.